 Services provided via the Internet or other public network

-Extra care must be taken to protect information involved in application services which pass over the Web or other public networks.
-That care should include protection from fraudulent activity, contract dispute, and unauthorized disclosure and modification.
+Extra care must be taken to protect information involved in application services which pass over the Internet or other public networks.
+That care should include protection from fraudulent activity, contract dispute, and unauthorized disclosure or modification.

 NOTE: Any application involving payment transactions should be coordinated through the University Controller’s office and comply with the Payment (Credit/Debit) Card Processing Standard